 Live in Gratitude

 Cancer can turn our thoughts inward.
 “But, living a life of gratitude can help you emotionally.
-Look for the good each day,” says Barb Thiermann, Executive Director of Turville Bay, and a cancer survivor herself.
+Look for the good each day,” says Barb Thiermann, Cancer Center Administrator of Turville Bay, and a cancer survivor herself.
 Barb found that staying focused on the positives and living fully each day lifted her spirits.
 “Make it your mission to accept and relish those moments of joy.”

 Support Is Here